bradchristie/taminations-flutter/assets/a2/hourglass_circulate.md

 Timing: 4

-From an hourglass: Each dancer does a [Circulate](../b1/circulate.md) by moving forward one position in the hourglass, to take that dancer's place.
+From an Hourglass: Each dancer does a [Circulate](../b1/circulate.md) by moving forward one position in the hourglass, to take that dancer's place.
 Dancers move along the path shown:

 >